-The Verna J. Kirkness Education Foundation Program addresses the under-representation of First Nations, Métis and Inuit students at Canadian universities.
+The Verna J. Kirkness Education Foundation Program addresses the under-representation of First Nations, Métis, and Inuit students at Canadian universities.
 One of the factors contributing to this is the lack of academic role models for these students.
 The Foundation addresses this by offering scholarships to Indigenous students in grades 11 and 12 to spend a week at a Canadian university interacting and learning with professors and their teams.
 During their week on campus students have the opportunity to meet role models, learn about the support systems that are available to them on campus, and experience the excitement of doing research.
 The VJKF Program develops motivated role models who foster the importance of graduating from high school and obtaining a postsecondary education.

-The VJKF Program will be in-person and held during the month of May, 2023.
+The VJKF Program will be in-person.

 At most you could have 3 students.
 Our goal is to have a 2:1 student, mentor ratio.
 This allows both the mentor and student the ability to get to know each other, learn and understand the material, ask questions easier, etc.